-To copy the metadata from one pony to another (and remove the old metadata) you will have to pipe the stashing and the applying command: ponysay-tool --edit-stash SOURCE-PONY-FILE | ponysay-tool --edit-apply TARGET-PONY-FILE (yes this is the trix mentioned on the man pages)
+To copy the metadata from one pony to another (and remove the old metadata) you will have to pipe the stashing and the applying command: ponysay-tool --edit-stash SOURCE-PONY-FILE | ponysay-tool --edit-apply TARGET-PONY-FILE ponysay-tool allows you to edit the metadata in a pony file by running ponysay-tool --edit PONY-FILE, where PONY-FILE is the pony file to edit, not the pony name.
+No additional options are available.